 Tabletop Role Playing Game Reference Sheet

-Also consider playing games I've made, as listed on my homepage.
+Also consider playing games I've made, as listed on its index page.

 Also for your consideration: open source ttrpg resources